madsjulia/Mads.jl/examples/bigdt/source_termination.md

 ### Model:

 Analytical solution of groundwater contaminant transport assuming Fickian dispersion (coded in Mads.jl).
+The contaminant source is assumed to have a Gaussian shape in space; the rectangle sides in the figure at the beginning represent the standard deviation along the $$$x$$$ and $$$y$$$ axes; the contaminant is released in 1985.

 ### Model runs:

 The presented analyses required ~4,000 forward model runs (~1,000 per scenario).
-The analysis took about 5 minutes in a serial mode using the Julia verion of Mads.
+The analysis took about 5 minutes in a serial mode using the Julia version of Mads.
 The runs are independent and can be computed efficiently in parallel.